2m/2m.github.io/blog/2020-07-24-linux-experience-in-macos/index.md

 ...
 ```

-I keep all of my Linux and macOS dotfiles in a single publicly accessible repository.
-Do not hesitate to take a look: https://github.com/2m/dotfiles
+I keep all of my Linux and macOS dotfiles in a single [publicly accessible repository](https://github.com/2m/dotfiles).
+Do not hesitate to take a look.